DPDK/dpdk/doc/guides/prog_guide/bbdev.rst

 the code block size ``K``.

-The first CB Virtual Circular Buffer (VCB) index is given by ``r`` but the the number of the remaining CB VCBs is calculated automatically by BBDEV and passed down to the driver.
+The first CB Virtual Circular Buffer (VCB) index is given by ``r`` but the number of the remaining CB VCBs is calculated automatically by BBDEV and passed down to the driver.

 The number of remaining CB VCBs should not be confused with ``c``, the